 1. iTunes will erase the existing photos in Photo Library when you try to transfer photos to your new iPhone.

-2. If you have turned on iCloud Photo Library on your iPhone when syncing photos from iDevice to iDevice with iTunes, you may get a pop up shows to you that “iCloud Photos is On.
+2. If you have turned on iCloud Photo Library on your iPhone when syncing photos from iDevice to iDevice with iTunes, you may get a pop up: “iCloud Photos is On.
 XXX can access photos in iCloud.
 Photos can be downloaded to your device via Wi-Fi or cellular network”.

-For Mac users: You can import photos from iPhone to Mac with Photos: Connect your iPhone to Mac with USB cable > Launch Photos app if it doesn’t open automatically > Pick up the photos you want to transfer > Click Import or Import Selected to transfer photos from iPhone to Mac.
-Except for Photos, you also can transfer photos from iPhone to Mac with Preview, Image Capture or Aperture.
+For Mac users: You can import photos from iPhone to Mac with Photos app: Connect your iPhone to Mac with USB cable > Launch Photos app if it doesn’t open automatically > Pick up the photos you want to transfer > Click Import or Import Selected to transfer photos from iPhone to Mac.

 For Windows user: You can export iPhone photos to computer with AutoPlay with the following steps: Connect your iPhone to the computer with USB cable > Click Import Pictures and Videos when AutoPlay appears > Choose a destination for your iPhone photos > Click Import.

-Connect your new iPhone, family or friends’ iPhone to computer with USB cable > Launch iTunes if it doesn’t run automatically > Click the Device button in the upper right corner of iTunes > Click Photos > Select Sync Photos from Application or Folder > Click Apply.
+Connect your new iPhone, family or friends’ iPhone to computer with USB cables > Launch iTunes > Click the Device button in the upper right corner of iTunes > Click Photos > Select Sync Photos from Application or Folder > Click Apply.

 How to Transfer Photos from iPhone to iPhone with iTunes